hesslegacy/Refreshmedaddy/README.md

 Happy Hunting!

-edit: this scipt as is was approved and accepted as is, if you choose to modify it while playing legacy-game.net, that is done with your own choice in mind.
-Don't be a fucking nimwit.
+edit: this scipt as is was approved and accepted as is, if you choose to modify it while playing legacy-game.net that is done without authorization of the script creator or any approval by devs/the game designer and is subject to punishment as they see fit if found outedit: this scipt as is was approved and accepted as is, if you choose to modify it while playing legacy-game.net that is done without authorization of the script creator or any approval by devs/the game designer and is subject to punishment as they see fit if found out